jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - More bodies lashed to trees
   - Find thieves tools under the body of one of the body after a solid D-100 throw of 91.
 - Pan takes first watch on the top side of camp.
-- Weed and Kawashi snuggle up in a leaf den that pops out of nowhere.
+- Weed and Qawasha snuggle up in a leaf den that pops out of nowhere.
 - Skogur and Undril get cozy on the bottom side of the camp.
 - The rest of the party breaks out and tries to get a short rest in as the rain continues to fall.